Deandre Kerr: Club career

+AVS

+On September 4, 2026, Kerr completed a permanent transfer to Portuguese club AVS, signing a contract until 2028 with an option to extend.

 International career

 Born in Canada, Kerr is of Jamaican descent.
 He played three matched for Canada U15 at the 2017 CONCACAF Boys' Under-15 Championship.

 He started all three matches for Canada U17 at the 2019 FIFA U-17 World Cup.

 In May 2023, Kerr was listed on the Canada preliminary rosters for the 2023 CONCACAF Nations League Finals.